calvium/react-native-gps/README.md

 *TODO: maybe we should make it fall back on standard Android GPS?

-This module is also compatible with RN >= 0.40 by upgradind the header imports.
+This module is now compatible with RN >= 0.40 and keeps backward compatibility with RN <= 0.39

 ## Overview